JohnReedLOL/scala-trace-debug/README.md

 # scala-trace-debug
-Make multithreaded bug tracing and prevention easier than ever with scala trace debug.
+Make multithreaded bug tracing and prevention easier than ever with scala trace debug - with or without a logger.

 Provides user-friendly prints, traces, assertions, container printing, and source code printing.